Mathematics achievement: middle schooling

 There has been no significant change in New Zealand Year 9 students' mathematics performance over the period 1994 to 2010 although achievement appears to be trending downward.

 Date Updated: October 2013

 Why This Is Important

-A strong foundation in mathematics is particularly important as it allows children to better learn new and advanced knowledge in mathematics, which contributes to successful participation in tertiary education and an increasingly knowledge-based society.
-For children, learning mathematics is integral to a great many aspects of their lives.
-These aspects include time, money and budgeting, being fair to others, claiming rights, recognising and generalising from symbols and patterns, using technology, interpreting information, thinking systematically and creatively, making things and solving problems.
+A strong foundation in mathematics is particularly important as it allows children to better acquire new and advanced knowledge in mathematics, which contributes to successful participation in tertiary education and an increasingly knowledge-based society.
+For children, learning mathematics will be integral to a great many aspects of their lives.
+These aspects include time, money and budgeting, being fair to others, claiming rights, recognising and generalising from symbols and patterns, using technology, interpreting information, thinking systematically and creatively, making things, and solving problems.